FGA-DIKU/EHR/corebehrt/common/_overview.md

 Notes: Revamp to be less dependent on specific file extensions

 ### logger.py
 Don't understand?
-Is this really needed?
+Is this really needed? -> useful but there might be other ways?

 ### saver.py
 Classes: Saver